Jeowulf/Hunt-The-Wumpus/README.md

 Hunt-The-Wumpus
 ===============

-Hunt The Wumpus implemented in Javascript
+Hunt The Wumpus implemented in Coffeescript for Hubot

 Next steps:
 Implement shoot